-RV Camping Port San Luis Harbor.
-Camping at Port San Luis is unique in that it offers RV campers a place to camp only steps from the Pacific Ocean.
-Currently, only RV’s are allowed to camp in five areas around the harbor.
+Camping at Port San Luis Harbor is unique in that it offers RV campers a place to camp only steps from the Pacific Ocean.
+Currently, only RV’s are allowed to camp in the various sites around the harbor.

 RV Camping Port San Luis Harbor Fees

-All of the RV camping areas at Port San Luis are great however the Nobi Point turnout and Woodyard are the closest to the water.
+RV camping areas at Port San Luis are a fantastic adventure and well worth the effort to secure a spot.
+Nobi Point turnout and Woodyard are the closest to the water.

 Nearby Port San Luis Harbor